soumik-uxd/camel-recipes/sftp-csv2json/README.md

 ./mvnw -V -B -DskipTests clean package verify
 ```
 #### 3. Run the application
-The application requires an SFTP service (an SFTP service based on [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp) is present in the `docker-compose.yml`), there are two spring profiles `local` and `docker`.
+The application requires an SFTP service (an SFTP service based on [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp) is present in the `docker-compose.yml`), there are two spring profiles `demo` and `docker`.
 The `docker` profile is configured to use the services run via `docker-compose`.
 If we wish to use the `docker` profile (the easier approach), we can refer the `docker-compose.yml`.

 **Note**: Before starting the `docker-compose` we need to check that the env variable `CSV_DELIMITER` reflects the correct delimeter (i.e. comma, semicolon etc.).
 It is set to comma by default.